lbod/delitetutorial/tutorials/beginner.md

 ####containerNode and delite/Container
 Now is a good time to discuss the functionality provided by [delite/Container](https://github.com/ibm-js/delite/blob/master/docs/Container.md).
-Looking at the widget we've already created, the `articleContent` property of our widget might be seen as something which could be used to add arbitrary HTML that e.g. paragraph tags, list tags etc etc. If you try and add HTML content to the `articleContent` attribute of our sample `./samples/CustomTemplatedElement.html` you'll see that those tags are escaped.
+Looking at the widget we've already created, the `articleContent` property of our widget might be seen as something which could be used to add arbitrary HTML e.g. paragraph tags, list tags etc etc. If you try and add HTML content to the `articleContent` attribute of our sample `./samples/CustomTemplatedElement.html` you'll see that those tags are escaped.
 As explained in the `Container` documentation, it's to be used as a base class for widgets which contain other widgets.
 However it's also useful for our intentions where we want to add arbitrary HTML for the `articleContent`.